SJTUJohnClass/Minivim/README.md

 ## <a id = "2"> Introduction </a>

-Vim is a highly configurable text editor built to make creating and changing any kind of text very efficient.
+Vim is a highly configurable text editor built to make, create and change any kind of text very efficient.
 It is included as "vi" with most UNIX systems and with Apple OS X.

 ![vim](https://notes.sjtu.edu.cn/uploads/upload_a201d56cb84c36a2634c341aaa2fcfed.png)

 By simply typing ```vim <file_path>```, you can then open a file with vim.
 You can view text file in `Normal Mode`, insert characters in `Insert Mode` and input command in `Command Mode`.
 We will explain those modes in assignment details.

 You can take a brief lesson on vim on this [website](https://www.openvim.com/).
-This may take you twenty minutes or so, but covers some of the basic operations of vim, and you can also run vim in your own environment to actually try it out.
+This may take you twenty minutes or more, but covers some of the basic operations of vim, and you can also run vim in your own environment to actually try it out.
 Vimtutor is another helper to learn vim if you want.
 You can use it by simply typing `vimtutor` in your WSL.

-Our assignment requirements are not as complex, but will allow you to implement a text editor that has basic functionality (with some specified extensions) and can actually be used, **starting from scratch**.
+Our assignment requirements are not as complex but will allow you to implement a text editor that has basic functionality (with some specified extensions) and can actually be used, **starting from scratch**.

 That means we won't give you **any existing files**, you need to complete the whole job starting from your own new directory.
 The **guidelines** needed to complete the project are at the back of this document, and you can always find a TA to answer questions.